ioulian/frontend-workflow/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/aa5f20fe-ba4c-4956-b6b5-fcb2470537e1/deploy-status)](https://app.netlify.com/sites/trusting-perlman-3c2ee5/deploys)

 This repository contains a (opinionated) starterkit for developing a frontend application/website.
-It contains code linting (with Prettier, ESLint and StyleLint), TypeScript, PostCSS with SASS (that has Bulma.io framework initialized) and generation of Favicons.
+It contains code linting (with Prettier, ESLint and StyleLint), TypeScript, PostCSS with SASS (that has Bootstrap framework initialized) and generation of Favicons.
 The build is based on Webpack 4.

 You can preview the output here: [https://trusting-perlman-3c2ee5.netlify.com](https://trusting-perlman-3c2ee5.netlify.com).
 There you'll find included JS components and you can do your own audit checks on this site to compare the performance with other projects.

 The focus of this workflow is performance:

 - By using a css-only framework, you are free to choose **whatever JS Framework you want**.
-[1]
+[1][2]
 - By inlining critical CSS/JS and async loading the rest, you'll get a fast **First Meaningful Paint**.
 - By using linting tools for CSS and JS, everybody follows a **consistent code style**.
 - By using TypeScript, you can check your code on type errors and more.